thomastay/saz-tools/README.md

     curl -sf https://gobinaries.com/prantlf/saz-tools | sh

-If you manage your software using [Homebrew], you can install one or both tools using their formulae:
+If you manage your software using [Homebrew], you can install the tools using their formula:

     brew install prantlf/tap/saz-tools